 WHSAD’s goal as a high school is to look beyond high school.
 Our students engage in activities that have them continuously considering the future and exploring possibilities.
 For much of WHSAD’s existence, we have had the opportunity to partner with renowned architecture firm, Genlser.
-Through design projects such as 25 Kent Hotel, after school programs such as ACE, and mentoring opportunities dealing with real designs such as the Bushwick Hotel, WHSAD has always enjoyed the Gensler team as a source of insight and inspiration.
+Through design projects such as 25 Kent and after school programs such as ACE, WHSAD has always enjoyed the Gensler team as a source of insight and inspiration.

 This year, we are excited to add another dimension to this partnership, as Gensler launches its Discovery Design Program, and WHSAD’s students are fortunate enough to receive instruction regarding the architecture and design fields.
 Today, December 8th, the program kicked off as students heard from Regional Managing Principal, Mr. Joseph Brancato, and Senior Associate, Anne-Sophie Hall.
 This inaugural session provided an overview of Gensler projects throughout the world, factors that come into play when planning and executing on designs, and what students will be learning during the upcoming sessions.